 Damaged hair takes many forms.
 It could look like frizzy hair and can often feel dry or brittle to the touch.
-It also frequently features split ends, frizz and looks dull in appearance—so, not at all like healthy hair.
-Damaged hair is usually the result of processing hair through heat styling, hair coloring, chemical treatments and excessive hair styling.
+It also frequently features split ends and looks dull in appearance—so, not at all like healthy hair.
+Damaged hair is the side effect of processing hair through heat styling, hair coloring, chemical treatments and excessive hair styling.
 The good news: It’s possible to repair your hair back to its soft, shiny state.
-Find out how to treat and protect it in four steps.
+Find out how to treat and protect hair in just in four steps.

-1. Trim: Trimming your hair prevents your hair’s split ends from unraveling even more and allowing the area of damage to become larger.
-Cut as much as you deem necessary to remove damage.
-Try to trim your hair every two to three months to avoid damage.
+Trim It on a Regular Basis: Trimming your hair prevents your hair’s split ends from unraveling even more and allowing the area of damaged hair to become larger.
+Cut as much as you deem necessary to remove damaged hair, and try to trim your hair every two to three months to avoid damage from building up.

-3. Avoid Chemical Processing: bleaching, coloring or chemical straightening can apply significant stress to your hair.
+Avoid Chemical Processing: Bleaching, coloring or chemical straightening can apply significant stress to your hair.
 (Long story short: It breaks the bonds of your hair and reseals them to lock in whatever change you’re trying to get.)
-If your hair is damaged but you still want to color or straighten it, discuss gentler options with your hairstylist—or consider going on a hair-treatment diet.
+If your hair is damaged but you still want to color hair or straighten hair, discuss gentler options with your hairstylist—or consider going on a hair-treatment diet.
 Embracing your natural hair texture is the easiest way to prevent damaged hair.

-4. Shampoo and Condition Correctly: Your hair care products should contain hair ingredients like natural oils and humectants, like argan oil, shea butter or coconut water can work wonders on dry hair.
-Select shampoos and conditioners specifically designed for damaged hair and add a leave-in or deep conditioning mask to help restore it.
+Shampoo and Condition Correctly: Your hair care products should contain hair ingredients like natural oils and humectants—think argan oil, shea butter or coconut water can work wonders on dry hair.
+Opt for shampoos and conditioners specifically designed for damaged hair and add a leave-in or deep conditioning hair mask to help restore hair.

 Shampoo for distressed, damaged hair